ENEE467/Getting_Started/source/Lab7/Examples-Code-Desc.rst

 Description of the examples code
 ================================

+The examples demonstrate four different ways of moving the robotic arm using the Move Group Interface.

 Here's the same snippet of code from the source file with the comments removed.

 .. code-block:: C++